folkertvanheusden/lora-pipe/README.md

 Use-case: extending the reach of MeshCore by bridging it over HAM-Net.
 It works transparently: you only need to know LoRa settings and then it should be able to bridge any protocol.

+Note: the 'meshcore-c' dependency is *only* for debug-output.
+If a packet is not a meshcore-packet and/or cannot be decoded, it is stil transported.

 ## required